zoetyu/workshop-ws-04-18-js-graphics/README.md

 * [ ] A scroll reveal effect
 * [ ] A results chart to finish your quiz

-Now try applying some of the techniques you've learned to your own quiz!
+**Extra Credit**: Now try applying some of the techniques you've learned to your own quiz!

 ## Summary / What you Learned